By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 The "Observation vs. Interpretation" Rule

-Observation refers to what you saw, heard, or what the patient explicitly said or did.
+Observation first - what you saw, heard, and/or what the patient explicitly said or did.
 Interpretation involves your analysis of what those observations mean.
 Both aspects are important, but they belong in different sections of your documentation.
 Place observations in the body of your chart entries, while interpretations should go in the Assessment section of an SBAR or the nursing assessment portion of a narrative note.
-Here's the difference in practice: Interpretation: "Patient is manipulative."
+Here is the difference in practice: Interpretation: "Patient is manipulative."
 Observation: "Patient asked three different staff members for an extra snack after the charge nurse informed them that additional snacks are not available per dietary order."
 Interpretation: "Patient appears anxious."
 Observation: "Patient paced the hallway for 20 minutes, checked the locked exit door twice, wrung hands, and stated, 'I can't stay in here much longer.'"
 Interpretation: "Patient is delusional."
 Observation: "Patient stated, 'the CIA is monitoring me through the television' and requested that the dayroom TV be unplugged."
 Interpretation: "Patient is improving."
 Observation: "Patient attended all three groups today (refused 2 of 3 yesterday), initiated conversation with a peer at lunch, and reported mood as 'a little better' - improved from 'terrible' yesterday."
 Why this matters: Courts and surveyors accept observations at face value.
 They often challenge, question, and sometimes discredit interpretations.
 A chart filled with observations is defensible, while one filled with interpretations is arguable.
+As a general rule, avoid interpretations in the chart, as this leads to confusion and may be out of your scope of practice, particularly if you are a new nurse or are floating to the unit.

 Common Mistakes